wangziqi2013/wangziqi2013.github.io/_posts/2018-06-16-Footprint-Caching.markdown

 performs write back and updates the PTE using information stored in GIPT.
 All free blocks in the L4 cache are chained together using a free list, the head pointer of which is also maintained as part of the GIPT.
 Both GIPT and the L4 cache are shared by all cores.

+Footprint caching decouples cache block allocation from cache block filling.
+In the original proposal, over-fetching would occur if a 64 byte segment is fetched into the 4 KB block, but is never accessed before the block is evicted.
+By allowing 64 bytes in the page to be fetched from the main memory on-demand, two bit vectors are added into both the TLB and the PTE: A valid bit vector to indicate whether a 64 byte segment is valid in the cache, and a reference bit vector to record the segments that are filled on-demand after the block is allocated in the cache.
+Note that the reference bit vector is always a subset of valid bit vector, because referenced bits are always valid in the cache.